One of the most commonly seen questions in cloth nappy community forums seems to be around wash routines.

 - Line dry where possible, or dry inserts on low in the dryer.
 Try using a sock/delicates peg hanger that you can move between indoors and out if necessary.

-- NEVER iron or dry clean nappies
+- NEVER iron or dry clean nappy shells

 What makes nappies smell bad?

-Usually the cause of ‘stinky nappies’ is simple – too much washing powder (or possibly an unsuitable brand), not doing a pre-wash, insufficient wash routine.
-Clean Cloth Nappies is a fantastic website with a wealth of knowledge focused on washing of cloth nappies.
+Usually the cause of ‘stinky nappies’ is simple – too much washing powder (or possibly an unsuitable brand), not doing a pre-wash, inefficient wash routine.
+Clean Cloth Nappies is a fantastic website with a wealth of knowledge focused on the washing of cloth nappies.
 They also have super helpful admins on their Facebook Page to help you troubleshoot.